Last updated: March 2026

 | Total | 310.174 g/mol |

-Elements in nature exist as mixtures of isotopes—atoms with the same number of protons but different numbers of neutrons.
-For example, Chlorine exists as roughly 75% Chlorine-35 and 25% Chlorine-37.
-The atomic weight found on the periodic table is a weighted average of these naturally occurring isotopes.
+Elements exist in nature as mixtures of isotopes—atoms that share the same number of protons but have different numbers of neutrons.
+For instance, natural Chlorine is approximately 75% Chlorine-35 and 25% Chlorine-37.
+The atomic weight shown on the periodic table is a weighted average of these naturally occurring isotopes, which is why the values are almost never whole numbers.

-Our tool automatically provides the percentage composition by mass.
-This is useful for elemental analysis.
-If you synthesize an unknown compound, you can burn it to find the percent of Carbon and Hydrogen, then compare those percentages to theoretical values to identify the substance.
+If you synthesize an unknown compound, you can combust it to find the percentage of Carbon and Hydrogen by mass, then compare those percentages to theoretical values generated by this tool to verify the identity of the substance.

 | Compound Name | Formula | Molar Mass (g/mol) |